ASCCT 15th Annual Meeting Banner

 Key Deadlines

-PROGRAM and SUBMISSION
+PROGRAM

 We are working on confirming the exact dates and elements of the meeting.
 It will be held in mid-fall (likely late October) in Research Triangle Park, NC.
-Similarly to past years, the main features of the meeting will include:
+Similar to past years, the main features of the meeting will include:

 CE Courses

 We are aiming to provide 2-4 CE courses associated with the meeting.
-Breakfast will be provided to attendees and speakers.

 • Plan for two hours (120 minutes) of content.
 We suggest 2-4 speakers, time for exercises or participatory elements, and time for Q&A.

-• The organizing committee would like to encourage practical applied or experiential proposals.
-Computational hands-on learning, data evaluation exercises, or audience participation are strongly encouraged and should be reflected in your proposal.
+• Computational hands-on learning, data evaluation exercises, and/or audience participation are strongly encouraged and should be reflected in your proposal.
 Support from the conference organizers may be available for participatory elements, such as using live polling or other software.

 We will endeavor to notify CE submitters of acceptance by May 31st.
 You will then be required to submit abstracts for all talks, make any requested revisions, and confirm speakers by July 10th.